au-research/your-first-step-to-fair-archived/episodes/4-open-data-format.md

 ## Activity

 Discuss some of the limitations of propietary file formats.
+Examples of proprietary file formats include JPEG, PDF, and DOCX.